 5. Social Skills

 Effective leaders have the emotional intelligence that leads to great social skills.
 Social skills include things like effective communication and the ability to rally support.

 Your social skills will also impact the way you carry yourself and build rapport in a room of people.

 Improving Social Skills

 Learning to resolve conflict is an important social skill for any great leader.
-You might have to step in to resolve issues between members of your team, your employees and clients, or find an amicable way to handle a vendor dispute.
+You might have to step in to resolve issues between members of your team, your employees, and clients, or find an amicable way to handle a vendor dispute.

-A big part of being able to resolve conflicts is listening, then practicing self control and empathy.
+A big part of being able to resolve conflicts is listening, then practicing self-control and empathy.
 These skills will help you communicate more effectively and less emotionally, even when tension is high.

-Giving praise or credit to others takes a certain amount of emotional intelligence; requiring you step outside your task list and recognize when someone else deserves kudos.
+Giving praise or credit to others takes a certain amount of emotional intelligence; requiring you to step outside your task list and recognize when someone else deserves kudos.